For as long as I’ve been in practice, I’ve explored the impact that stress has on physical health.

 When we are in a dangerous or stressful situation, our adrenal glands, which sit on top of our kidneys, release adrenaline to make us more alert and focused, and cortisol to convert protein to energy and release our stored sugars, glycogen, so we can respond quickly.

 The adrenal response will prepare us to fight or flee by releasing energy, sharpening our senses, and slowing our digestion.
 Once the threat is removed, adrenaline rapidly vanishes and cortisol slowly returns to normal again.

 When stress is chronic, not just every once in a while, the adrenal glands focus the resources required (including estrogen) on making cortisol, resulting in hormonal imbalance.
 In addition, too much cortisol can damage healthy tissues.
 Eventually, the adrenals become totally burned out from this repetitive process and adrenal exhaustion and serious health concerns may result.

 But before they are fully exhausted, the adrenals will function at limited capacity, resulting in hormonal imbalance and adrenal fatigue.
 In this case, you may experience symptoms such as weight gain, depression, cravings, insomnia, fuzzy thinking, and mood swings.

 While I see this often in my practice, the good news is that our foundational nutrition and lifestyle recommendations can help stressed out women get back on track and restore their adrenal health.
 Our adrenal health products also play a key role in restoring hormonal balance and providing adrenal support by delivering foundational nutritional support that is just not available from today’s food supply.

-Stress doesn’t have to wear you down and wipe you out or leave you wired and unable to sleep.
+The surprising sources of stress discussed in this article (and many other sources) have a significant impact on your body over time.
+But stress doesn’t have to wear you down and wipe you out or leave you wired and unable to sleep.
 You can feel better.
-We can help.
+I can help!